Alpha Eta National Honor Society

 Alpha Eta

 The Chapter is named in memory of Dr. Benjamin F. Lawson, dean emeritus of the College of Health Professions.
-Membership in the Alpha Eta Society is awarded to undergraduate degree recipients who rank in the top 20 percent of their graduating class and have at least a 3.80 cumulative grade point average, or to undergraduate degree recipients who have a 3.85 cumulative grade point average or better.
+Membership in the Alpha Eta Society can be awarded to no more than 20% of the graduate degree recipients of each cohort.
+Inductees must have a 3.95 cumulative grade point average or better and meet the program specific eligibility criteria outlined in their program handbooks.
+Programs with Pass/Fail grading scales have eligibility processes outlined in their program handbooks, as well.